Google Find My Device now shows you left your phone in the mall bathroom

-PSA: Google's maps are slowly incorporating the layouts of large public indoor spaces, and the latest update to Google Find My Device adds the capability to locate it in airports, malls, stadiums and other venues where you're likely to misplace it.
+Google Maps has been incorporating the layouts of large public indoor spaces for several year.
+Now, the latest update to Google Find My Device adds the capability to locate your phone in airports, malls, stadiums and other venues where you're likely to misplace it.

 Check out all the Black Friday deals at Walmart, Target, Best Buy and other retailers.